 The Inside Literary Prize is the first major US book award to be judged exclusively by people who are currently serving prison sentences.

-A collaboration between Freedom Reads, the Center for Justice Innovation, the National Book Foundation, and Interabang Books co-owner Lori Feathers, the Inside Literary Prize gives currently incarcerated people across six states the opportunity to leave their mark on the cultural conversation by selecting a winner among four recent books.
-After visits to each prison to lead discussions with incarcerated people, facilitate the voting process, and host readings with award-winning authors, the jurors—women and men incarcerated in 12 different facilities—select their winner.
+A collaboration between Freedom Reads, the Center for Justice Innovation, the National Book Foundation, and Interabang Books co-owner Lori Feathers, the Inside Literary Prize gives incarcerated people the opportunity to leave their mark on the cultural conversation by selecting a winner among National Book Award-honored books.
+After extensive discussion and readings with award-winning authors, hundreds of women and men incarcerated in facilities across the country vote on a winning book.

 In its second year, the Prize goes from an inaugural event to a tradition, one inspired by the dignity, intelligence, and insights of people who are incarcerated, serving as a reminder of our shared humanity and the power of literature to connect.”